-➤ The following project information will be accessible at all times:
+➤ The following project information will be always accessible:

 - Project description

 - Project's objectives

 - Implementation partners

 - Locations of implementation

 - Timelines

 - Project activities (and % of accomplishments)

 - Budgets (% of spending)

 - The dashboard is a "real-time" user interface showing graphical and tabular information of multiple data sets.
-Dashboards allow users to appreciate a situation at a glance and aids in making informed decisions.
+Dashboards allow users to appreciate a situation briefly and aids in making informed decisions.
 The way in which data are presented directly affects how they are understood and interpreted/ consequently the decisions that are made because of the data.